divio/divio-cloud-docs/introduction/01-installation.rst

 Install the Divio CLI package
 ---------------------------------

-The :ref:`Divio CLI application <divio-cli-ref>` is installable using pip (along with the aldryn-client package that is required for some local operations)::
+The :ref:`Divio CLI application <divio-cli-ref>` is installable using Pip (along with the aldryn-client package that is required for some local operations)::

     pip install divio-cli aldryn-client